 When a child is having trouble sleeping, it can be equal parts heartbreaking and frustrating.
-It is difficult to see your child struggle at night, especially when anxiety or illness is the cause of their sleeplessness; however, it is important for your child to get adequate sleep in order for them to perform well in school, function around the home, and more.
+It is difficult to see your child struggle at night, especially when anxiety or illness is the cause of their sleeplessness these are the ones we’re concerned about; however, it is important for your child to get adequate sleep in order for them to perform well in school, function around the home, and more.
 There are also children who are snoring while sleeping.
 If your child is one of them, it would be better to bring them to a pediatric otolaryngology for proper assessment and treatment.
+Since an ent actually specializes in the kind of conditions that can affect someone and cause them to snore while they sleep, they will be better prepared to identify and diagnose the issue.
+Seeing Ear, Nose, & Throat Physicians for this condition would of course then lead to the proper treatment, and hopefully a speedy recovery.

 While you might feel helpless when watching your child struggle with sleep, there are a few things you can do to help them, from creating a better bedtime routine to forming good sleep habits.